slowave-ai/slowave/README.md

 ## Why Slowave?

-Every new agent session has the codebase but not necessarily the full context behind
+Every new agent session has the codebase but not necessarily the context behind
-it: your previous interactions with your agent, your decisions, your thinking process.
+it: previous decisions, constraints, failed attempts, the thinking process.

 The **missing context** is what makes an agent repeat a rejected design, miss an operational constraint, or make you explain (again and again) the project principles.

 Slowave turns those durable judgments into a shared project memory.

-It is **not** a markdown-transcript-replay system and it is not another LLM layer on top of your agent.
+It is not a markdown-transcript replay system or another LLM layer on top of your agent.

-Slowave maintains your memory locally with brain-inspired algorithms without LLM calls.

-It returns a bounded working set, keeps it within scope, and records feedback about whether it was useful or out of date.
-Your LLM agent remains responsible for reasoning.
+The connected agent already understands the conversation, task, and outcome.
+It decides what is worth preserving and whether retrieved context helped, was irrelevant, or became stale.
+Slowave makes those decisions persistent, inspectable, and useful in later tasks—without LLM calls inside its memory core.

 Install Slowave if you feel you're **missing the continuity** in your daily work with your LLM agent.